kreuzwerker/terraform-provider-docker/CONTRIBUTING.md

 # Contributing

-By participating to this project, you agree to abide our [code of conduct](/CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide our [code of conduct](/CODE_OF_CONDUCT.md).

 ## Write Issue

 When you have a bug report or feature request or something, please create an issue from [here](https://github.com/kreuzwerker/terraform-provider-docker/issues/new/choose).
-Before creating an issue, please check whether same or releated issues exist.
+Before creating an issue, please check whether same or related issues exist.
 Please use issue templates as much as possible.

 ### Guide of Bug report